lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 .. warning::

   Composite disassembly implicitly assumes that an identical Python object can be created from the disassembled components.
-  If this is not true, the components should be declared derived and disassembly will never be attempted.
+  If this is not true, the components should be declared derived (see next section) and disassembly will never be attempted.

 Derived Components
 ^^^^^^^^^^^^^^^^^^

-Just as for components of a composite, if a storage class defines derived components, it must also specify an assembler to support the calculation of that derived component.
+Just as for components of a composite, if a storage class defines derived components, it must also specify a delegate to support the calculation of that derived component.
-This should be implemented in the `CompositeAssembler.getComponent()` method.
+This should be implemented in the `StorageClassDelegate.getComponent()` method.

 Additionally, if the storage class refers to a composite, the datastore can be configured to disassemble the dataset into discrete artifacts.
-Since derived components are derived and are not persisted themselves the datastore needs to be told which component should be used to calculate this derived quantity.
+Since derived components are computed and are not persisted themselves, the datastore needs to be told which component should be used to calculate this derived quantity.
-To enable this the assembler must implement `CompositeAssembler.selectResponsibleComponent()`.
+To enable this the delegate must implement `StorageClassDelegate.selectResponsibleComponent()`.
 This method is given the name of the derived component and a list of all available persisted components and must return one and only one relevant component.
 The datastore will then make a component request to the formatter associated with that component.

 .. note::

-  All assemblers must support read/write components and read components in the `CompositeAssembler.getComponent()` implementation method.
+  All delegates must support read/write components and derived components in the `StorageClassDelegate.getComponent()` implementation method.
-  As a corollary, all storage classes using components must define an assembler.
+  As a corollary, all storage classes using components must specify a delegate.

 Read Parameters
 ^^^^^^^^^^^^^^^